BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-Settings.md

 !!! inline end
     `@[legacy]` is a [text formatter](../../Features/Text-Formatting.md).
-    `{amount}` is just an internal variable that will be replaced with a number based on the player's progression.
+    `{amount}` is just an internal placeholder that will be replaced with a number based on the player's progression.
 ```YAML title="Built-in Notification Example"
 blocks_to_break: '@[legacy]&2{amount} blocks left to break'